tomspiegl/cloud-foundry-producer-consumer/README.md

 **Consumer:** Consumes the Rest API of the Producer.
 Uses the Service Registry to discover a running Producer endpoint.

-Steps to create a service registry and run the producer / consumer applications:
+Here are the necessary steps to create a service registry, configure container networking and how to build and push the producer and consumer applications.
 1. [Create Service Registry Instance](#create-service-registry-instance)
 1. [Container Networking](#container-networking)
 1. [Producer Application](#producer-application)